z00mantwo/BoxTurtleMC/README.md

 The main focus is combining this project with a BigTreeTech MMB.
 This to enable full BoxTurtle control of the DC motor powered re-spoolers.
 It also adds additional support for the "BoxTurtle Lane Controls" mod and [Project TurtleScreen](https://github.com/sbtoonz/TurtleScreen).
 This board will also have the option of controlling up to 8 re-spooler motors so it should be useful in larger custom BoxTurtle setups with more than 4 lanes.

+The board was developed in the free version of [KiCAD](https://www.kicad.org/).
+So it can be downloaded and modified.

 ## Making a PCB
 ![BT_Render](images/PCB_Editor.png)